 The applicant must be proposing to start their Postgraduate studies in September 2022 at one of the following institutions only:

 - Trinity Laban Conservatoire of Music and Dance

 - Royal Conservatoire of Scotland

-Awards will not be made for second or subsequent postgraduate degrees, or for Junior Fellowships, orchestral pathway or similar courses.
+We regret that Awards cannot be made for second year or subsequent postgraduate degrees (or for Junior Fellowships, orchestral pathway or similar courses).

 Notes on the award process

 - audio recordings – NOT VIDEO – by providing a link to an online file sharing platform such as YouTube or Soundcloud.
 Applicants must clearly state the composer and title of each piece

 - the completed Application Form emailed to email@example.com.
 Please note that the PDF application form available below is a fillable PDF; clicking inside each field will give you a cursor and you can then type your answer

 You are not required to send your Financial Statement at this stage.